 The irony is, the airbnb I stayed at in Marrakech was the exact opposite.
 The pictures were way nicer than what the place really looked like.
 Don't get me wrong, the place wasn't bad but let's just say good photography goes a long way!

 There is no central heating in the house and its cold!
 I came prepared though so I cover up real good at night plus I was offered extra blankets.
 This is the beginning of winter here so the temperatures in the morning and at night can get low and you definitely need to cover up.
 During the day when the sun comes out it does feel good.

 Moroccans eat a lot of bread, I don't think I have eaten this much bread until I got here.
 I feel so bloated but everything tastes so good accompanied by bread so its hard to say no to bread.
-Ooh! well, life is to be lived and enjoyed, I am loving and enjoying the food so I will indulge keep on indulging till may vacation ends.
+Ooh! well, life is to be lived and enjoyed, I am loving and enjoying the food so I will keep on indulging till my vacation ends.